waletaiwo/Monthy-update/README.md

 #

 ## Day 1
-learnt practical ways to write functions p.s python seems harder for someone without technical background then someone with one! while terraform is surprisingly easier.
+**Learnt practical ways to write functions p.s python seems harder for someone without technical background then someone with one! while terraform is surprisingly easier.